 Mardi Himal Trek is another popular trek located in the Annapurna region.
 With a moderate trek grading, Mardi Himal Trek offers magnificent views of Mardi, Annapurna Massif, Mt.Machhapucchre (fishtail), and Mt.
 Dhaulagiri.

 Khopra Dada (Ridge) Khayaer Lake Trek is an evolving trekking route in Nepal.
 Among the other trek in the Annapurna region, this trek is a less crowded beautiful trek, where you can experience off-the-beaten-path trekking through the Khayer Lake.

-Located from north of Kathmandu Langtang Region is a fascinating trekking region in Nepal.
+Located from the north of Kathmandu Langtang Region is a fascinating trekking region in Nepal.
 Easily accessible Langtang Region offers Tamang culture and Heritage.
 Without any internal flights needed Langtang regions trekking offers stunning landscapes, and mountain peaks such as Ganesh Himal, Rowling, and Jugal Himal.
 Langtang region treks are preferable for those trekkers who have limited time in Nepal but want to experience mountain trekking.

 Famous treks in Langtang Region:

 Traversing through the second-largest Langtang National Park in Nepal, Langtang valley Trek will let you indulge with spectacular Annapurna Mountain Range, Mt.
 Manaslu, Ganesh Himal, Langtang Lirung, GhenguLiru, and many other mountain peaks.
 Picturesque trekking trails lead you to the village of Kyanjin Gompa.

 Covering the ancient settlements of the Tamang community, Tamang Heritage Trek is a short trekking route in Langtang Region which serves snow-capped mountain peaks, but the major highlights of this trek are exploring the rich traditions, culture, and lifestyle of local people.